netkraken/analyzer/README.md

 * visualizes this data in different ways

 ## References
-Some Visualizations are inspired by [hiveplot.net](http://www.hiveplot.net/), based on Mike Bostock's [d3 example](http://bost.ocks.org/mike/hive/).
+Some visualizations are inspired by [hiveplot.net](http://www.hiveplot.net/), and based on Mike Bostock's [d3 example](http://bost.ocks.org/mike/hive/).